nishadprinja/twitter_gif_blender/README.md

 Then you can name your GIF, and you're done!

 **From then on all you ever have to do is steps 1 and 3 to get other GIFs!
-Just as shown in the quick_demo.mp4 movie!**
+Just as shown in the quick_demo.mp4 movie.**